-At St Patrick's, we proud to say we are an ELKLAN Accredited EYFS setting and we believe the key to success in reading is communication.
+At St Patrick's, we proud to say our teaching staff are ELKAN Accredited and we believe the key to success in reading is communication.
 Research clearly shows that the level of development in language and communication is the greatest predictor of success in later life.